 I recently searched for, and found several fish taco recipes on Pinterest that looked promising, and decided to try this one because the seafood is GRILLED, not dipped in batter (although those are good, too!).
 I wanted to go with a slightly healthier option this time!
 Wow!!!
 Let me tell you… this might be my new, absolute favorite recipe for fish tacos!

 My husband and son RAVED about them!
 They LOVED them and said they were some of the best fish tacos they had ever tasted (and they’re both avowed fish taco connoisseurs!).
+Today I want to share the recipe with you, so you can enjoy them, too!
+Here’s how to make the:

 I used fresh rockfish for our tacos, but any mild flavored white fish will work just fine.
 Cooking times will vary slightly, based on the thickness of fish used.